AidenBurgess/Uni-2021/COMPSCI 711/A1/COMPSCI 711 - Assignment 1.md

 Otherwise, the node does have a child (or many), in which case it increments it's height (1).
 If there are multiple children, this information is discarded as it is not useful via (2).
 When (1) occurs, it also sends a message to its parents.
 This is to inform them that they need to increment their height.

-This will loop until all nodes end in state $s_2$.
-The number of $h$'s is the height of the node.
+This will loop until all nodes end in state $s_2$​.
+The number of $h$​'s is the height of the node.
+There is a side-effect which is that all other nodes will also store their height.

 ## 5.